Azure/AZNFS-mount/README.md

 	AUTO_UPDATE_AZNFS=true
 	```
   If you ever need to turn off automatic updates, you can do so by modifying the AUTO_UPDATE_AZNFS to false.
-- In case your setup requires a noninteractive install, you can do that by setting the following environment variables before installing.
+- Additionally, if your setup requires a noninteractive install, set the following environment variables before installing AZNFS:

   For DEBIAN based distos:
   ```